-So this time around, we made some totally portable healthy oatmeal muffins and customized the cups with four unique flavour combinations.
+So this time around, we made some totally portable healthy oatmeal muffins and customized the cups with four unique flavor combinations.

 - Blueberry Almond